mocoding-software/spa-template/readme.md

 - [@mocoding/react-app](https://github.com/mocoding-software/react-app) - build system for React Application
 - [dotnet-node-docker](https://github.com/mocoding-software/dotnet-node-docker) - base Docker images

 At this time there is no plans to go beyond that.
 Template is considered complete and powers a set of production websites with low to medium load.
-There will be minor updates primarily for library used but not in a structure of the template.
+There will be minor updates primarily for the libraries used in the template but not in its structure.
 So enjoy!

 ## Main Features